top of page

 WHERE LEKESA COMES FROM

-Lekesa Paulette Whitner-born Lekesa Paulette Miller, was raised in Little Africa, SC.
-Her family resided in Inman, SC until she was 11, at which time Lekesa became a resident of the City of Spartanburg.
-At an early age she was exposed to public service and it became a critical part of Lekesa life.
-This was the beginning of Lekesa’s life work.
+Lekesa Paulette Whitner, born Lekesa Paulette Miller, was raised in Little Africa, SC.
+Her family resided in Inman, SC, until she was 11, at which time Lekesa became a resident of the City of Spartanburg.
+At an early age, she was exposed to public service, and it became a critical part of Lekesa's life.
+This was the beginning of Lekesa’s life's work.
 Other civil servants spawn a desire in Lekesa.
 The neighborhood members came together to provide for Lekesa's family.
-Lekesa grew up with her 3 sisters and her parents Johnny Lee Miller (deceased) and Pauline Jones as a long-term resident of Spartanburg County and City.
+Lekesa grew up with her 3 sisters and her parents, Johnny Lee Miller (deceased) and Pauline Jones, as a long-term resident of Spartanburg County and City.
 Mrs. Whitner has seen the changes and the economic development in the city.
-Lekesa has lived in both Spartanburg County and City for over 49 years.
-She currently resides in the City of Spartanburg with her loving husband Ray Whitner and her beautiful daughter.
-Lekesa has been a member of Vision of Faith Christian Ministry for more than 10 years where she serves as the Pastors’ administrative assistant, 5 fold ministry leader, prophetess, and youth teacher.
+Lekesa has lived in both Spartanburg County and the city.
+She currently resides in Spartanburg County with her loving husband, Ray Whitner, and her beautiful daughter.
+Lekesa has been a member of Vision of Faith Christian Ministry for more than 10 years, where she serves as the pastor’s administrative assistant, 5-fold ministry leader, prophetess, and youth teacher.

 LEKESA'S CONTRIBUTIONS